fenix-framework/examples/test-suspend-resume/README.md

 This is a application that shows the basics of how to use transactions in an application using the Fenix Framework.

-The application provides a set of commands that allow the user to teste usage of transactions.
+The application provides a set of commands that allow the user to test the usage of transactions.

-Commands are run in one transaction untill a commit or a rollback of the transaction occures.
-This is achieved by suspending the running transaction at the end of each command, which implies that at the start of a command we resume or start a transaction.
+Commands are run in one transaction until a commit or a rollback of the transaction occurs.
+This is achieved by suspending the running transaction at the end of each command, which implies that at the start of a command we resume an existing transaction or start a new one.

 The application provides a REPL(Read-eval-print-loop) with the following commands: